-When determining CBD dosage it’s important to understand the dosage depends on what you want to achieve and your personal preferences.
-Each person will experience different effects.
-CBD is similar to a multivitamin.
-It takes time to build up within the body and produce benefits.
+When determining CBD oil dosage it's important to understand the dosage depends on your physiology, symptoms and your desired effects.
+Each person is unique and will experience different effects.

-While you might not notice an immediate effect while taking CBD, over time you should begin to detect more balance, calm, and peace of mind in your life.
+While you might not notice an immediate effect while taking CBD oil, over time you should begin to detect more balance, calm, and peace of mind in your life.

 Some people may notice a more extreme difference than others.
 Imagine someone who is deficient in vitamin C. Taking a vitamin C supplement would result in a radical change in their health.

 CBD oil is similar to a vitamin in that it helps to support and maintain overall health.
 If your endocannabinoid system is depleted or imbalanced, taking CBD could produce tremendous changes more quickly than someone who has a healthy endocannabinoid tone.

 If you’re already healthy, you may not notice an immediate effect.
 While your friends or family may start taking high doses of CBD oil and notice instant changes, you may not need the same amount.